Dr David Wylot

 Profile

-Before that, I was a Teaching Fellow for the School of English and Drama and the School of Politics and International Relations at Queen Mary, University of London, which is where I also obtained my PhD in 2016.
+I joined the University of Leeds as a Lecturer in September 2019.
+Before that, I was a Teaching Fellow at Queen Mary, University of London, which is where I also obtained my PhD in 2016.
 I completed my BA at the University of Kent, and my MA at the University of York.
+Pronouns: he/him.

 Research interests

-Alongside this, I have published on US cinema, contingency, and political theory for Textual Practice (2019) and have co-authored an article with Niall Gildea on theories of literary periodisation for Modernist Cultures (2019), which critically examines efforts to ‘futurise’ modernism in the US and UK academy.
+Alongside this, I have published on contemporary metafiction and the book in Critique: Studies in Contemporary Fiction (2025), US cinema and political theory for Textual Practice (2019), and have co-authored an article with Niall Gildea on theories of literary periodisation and modernism for Modernist Cultures (2019).
+I am also more broadly interested in recent developments in critical and cultural theory, especially work on time, narrative, and phenomenology.

 Professional memberships